kailash-manasarovar/statement/docs/timeline/2025/february.md

 ## El Pais

-- wip
-- One evening, I get back to my hotel quite late.
+- One evening while I'm staying in San Blas, I get back to my hotel quite late.
 - It's dark.
-- I think I probably met Inma for dinner that night but I can't remember.
+- I think I probably met Inma for dinner that night but I can't remember as I'm perma-high from spiking, and they did such a good job of drugging and poisoning me I'm pretty sketchy about the whole of 2025 until November.
-- I take a different route from the Metro down the road the El Pais offices are on.
+- I take a different route from the Metro and follow the road that the El Pais offices are on.
 - There's a giant picture of Batman on the wall of the El Pais offices.

 ![El Pais](../../content/images/el-pais.avif)

-- They're trying to tell me online that it was only spiderman that they dressed up as before coming round to my house after I had gone to bed and been sedated while sleeping.
+- In 2026, as I draft this section, the criminals try to tell me online that it was only spiderman that they dressed up as before coming round to my house after I had gone to bed and been sedated while sleeping.
-- Nonsense.
+- And I say nonsense.
-- A whole community of porn-addicts knew very well about *Batman and little girl*, an early meme from the very famous switcheroo days.
+- A whole community of porn-addicts knows very well about *Batman and little girl*, an early meme from the very famous [switcheroo days](../../crimes/protagonists/vidal-sastre.md#a-dashing-heathcliff-sort-good-looking-younger-man-with-lots-of-black-hair) where Batman was one of the taller more muscular men, a genuinely good looking man, but a total twat in his behavior.
+- Was he the dummy good looking one who was a bit thick they always rely on for the film star element of the love affair trick?
+- I have this one down in [second place](../../crimes/protagonists/vidal-sastre.md#at-least-four-more) next to [the first man](../../crimes/protagonists/vidal-sastre.md#an-older-man-maybe) who does seem like he could be some sort of relation.
-- Even Maria Hontanilla would mention *Batman and little girl* at piano classes.
+- Even Maria Hontanilla would mention *Batman and little girl* at piano classes while the switcheroo porn was being filmed live at the conservatory.
-- I do a double take when I see this and I decide to go into the offices the following day to talk to a reporter.
+- I do a double take when I see the Batman mural on the El Pais office and I decide to go into the offices the following day to talk to a reporter.
-- I go in and explain I have a major story and ask to speak to a reporter.
+- I go in and I explain I have a major story and ask to speak to a reporter.
 - I speak to two reporters.
-- Firstly, a man who I explain a little about Denia, sexploitation, spy-cam porn, etc, and he gets me a woman to talk to.
+- Firstly, a man who I explain a little about Dénia porn-gangs, sexploitation, corruption, murder, spy-cam porn, etc.
+- He gets me a woman to talk to me.
-- I explain everything to her.
+- I explain everything to the good-looking young woman who comes out to talk to me with long curly brown hair.
 - She was sort of bored, looking out of the window, I was crying a little.
 - I never heard from her again although I emailed her a bunch of times.
 - Her name was...
 Lola.
+- No joke.
+- Remember: the porn-gangs know exactly where I am and what I am doing at any moment.
+They have probably got the man to talk to me, and got him to bring a donut out, or a woman who has been told I'm an idiot.
-- I sent her, and another woman reporter at El Pais, copies of all the letters I sent to the UK embassy I detail in the next section.
+- I sent Lola, and another woman reporter at El Pais - possibly Isabel Valdes - copies of all the letters I sent to the British consulate offices in Madrid that I detail in the next section.

 ## Visiting the British embassy in Madrid on 7th February